bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 %env JOB_ID={job_id}
 ```

-The `bacalhau docker run` command allows to pass input data into the container using [content identifier (CID)](https://github.com/multiformats/cid) volumes, we will be using the `-i URL:path` [argument](https://docs.bacalhau.org/all-flags#docker-run) for simplicity.
+The `bacalhau docker run` command allows passing input data into the container using [content identifier (CID)](https://github.com/multiformats/cid) volumes, we will be using the `-i URL:path` [argument](https://docs.bacalhau.org/all-flags#docker-run) for simplicity.
 This results in Bacalhau mounting a *data volume* inside the container.
 By default, Bacalhau mounts the input volume at the path `/inputs` inside the container.

 :::info
 [Bacalhau overwrites the default entrypoint](https://github.com/filecoin-project/bacalhau/blob/v0.2.3/cmd/bacalhau/docker_run.go#L64), so we must run the full command after the `--` argument.